Sasiga: Overview

 Part of this woreda is characterized by its undulating hills.
 Rivers include the Karsa, Gumbi, Hare, Didiga, Kobo and the Bege Rivers.
 A survey of the land in this woreda shows that 11.9% is arable or cultivable, 2.8% is pasture, 1.6% is forest and the remainder (83.7)% is swampy, marshy or otherwise unusable.
 Forested land is organized into the Danbi, Laga Ayya, Baloo, Bareda and Gumbi natural forests and the Tsige State Forest.
 Local landmarks include the Kolobo Cave and the Bereda and Cumbi Falls.
 Coffee is an important crop in this woreda with over 5,000 hectares of plantation.

 Industry in the woreda includes 3 grain mills.
-There are 7 Potato Associations with 5,272 members and 5 Farmers Service Cooperatives with 4,727 members.
+There are 7 Farmers Associations with 5,272 members and 5 Farmers Service Cooperatives with 4,727 members.
 Sasiga has 54 kilometers of dry weather roads and no all-weather road for an average road density of 57.6 kilometers per 1,000 square kilometers.
 About 11% of the total population has access to drinking water.